pocomane/brewed-in-the-apocalypse/bita.md

 # Setup

+Before the first session starts, a scenarist is designed and a setting playbook is selected all together.
+It contains the ambientation, characters and initial scene of the game, and maybe additional rules.
+We will call it just "Playbook".
-Before the first session starts, an ambientation playbook is selected all together and a scenarist is designed.
-You can use one of that included in this manual, or an external one.
-If you want to create an original ambientation, you can refer to the "Your World" playbook included with this manual.
-In the rest we will consider that the players and the scenarist choose a standard ambientation playbook.
+You can use one included in this manual, or an external one.
+If you want to create an original setting, you can refer to the "Your World" playbook included with this manual, that helps you defining your own setting, practically writing an original playbook.
+In the rest we will consider that the players and the scenarist choose a standard playbook, with all ready to start playing.

-The playbook contains a short description of the setting, made of few short sentences about something true in the world.
-Moreover it contains few themes do not be included in the scenario.
-Obviously you can ignore them, but creating with some constraints is more satisfying, and helps you to better frame the setting between similar ones.
+The playbook contains a short description of the setting; the scenarist should read them to the players.
+The setting should have been kept compact by

-That is all.
-The setting is kept compact by purpose: the rest should be defined and discovered during the play.
-However some ambientation may have more lore details, presented at the very beginning as prose paragraphs.
-Then each player takes a sheet to record all what happen to their character, both in fiction and mechanical.
+purpose: the rest should be defined and discovered during the play.
+However some setting may have more lore details, presented at the very beginning as prose paragraphs.

+Make sure that all the players, as well as the scenarist, have pencils and some white sheets of paper to take notes about anything.
+This is particular important for the scenarist to be sure to remember how the important things are connected, however these notes have no effects in the mechanics or the fiction.
+The game status that instead have such effects, is kept in the "Character sheet" managed by each player.

+On these, all the mechanically relevant elements are preceded by a symbols as described in the relative section.
+Any  text that does not have any symbols, is just a note of the player that does not have any mechanical or fictional consequence.
+It may be useful to separate each kind of element in a dedicated list but always keep the described symbols.

 Then each player will chose one character from the playbook, and they will copy all the information on their character sheet.
 Like the setting, the characters